Things to Do in Montreal : May Festivals and Events 2022

 June 1 – June 20, 2022

 Don’t take our word for it.
 Find out for yourself why this is the most exciting theatre festival in the city.
 Local comedians, actors, dancers, magicians, clowns, improvisers, and performers join those from further afield (some of whom who do nothing but perform in Fringe Festivals around the world) to stage productions that clock in at around an hour or less.
 Many types of passes are available and the vibe is unbelievable in this happy mish-mash of crazy goodness and questionable weirdness.
 Art, music, and other events are generally part of this festival too.
 Information HERE.

 Parc Olympique, Espalande

-Four weekends will bring some DJs to the Big Owe for our listening pleasure.
-60 different artists are performing as part of the urban beach.
-Among those to check out — Tiesto, Jamie Jones, and Rezz I. Tickets and info HERE.
+Four weekends will bring some DJs to the Big O for our listening pleasure.
+Tickets and info HERE.